1880-1900: Frege's work

 - John McCarthy wrote the influential paper 'Programs with common sense'.
 The new idea was to use formal languages to solve ordinary commonsense reasoning, whereas logic was used before only to represent mathematical truths.
 The program to be written, 'Advice Taker', was to be a joint project with Marvin Minsky, but it was not realized.
 Reasoning is done by processing rules containing premises and conclusions (a(x, y), b(y, z), c(z, a) -> d(x, a)).
 Fischer Black later made a first implementation of this system (1964) [Wikipedia]

 - Speech Acts: J.L.
 Austin showed in his "How to do things with words" that sentences are not just conveyors of declarative meanings that are true or false.
 They may also be actions in themselves.
 A sentence may inquire, command, promise, etc. A speech act may require pragmatic information to be interpreted.
 [Wikipedia]

 - Selectional restrictions specify the allowed values for predicate arguments.
 Work on selectional restrictions as a way of characterizing semantic well-formedness began with Katz and Fodor [Wikipedia]

 - Joseph Weizenbaum invents the chatbot.
 Chatbots are accessible for the user and simple to create for a programmer.
+The chatbot uses hard-coded request-response rules.
 Many chatbots have since been created and they are still popular.
 In their basic form they are mindless, but they can be enhanced with other functions such as virtual assistance and decision support.

 1967: Events as objects